A determinacy approach to Borel combinatorics: Disjoint complete sections for measure and category

+We have the following lemma constructing antimatchings in the topological context, using a result of Conley and Miller on the existence of Borel matchings in the topological context:

+\begin{lemma} Suppose $n \geq 3$ and $G$ is an acyclic Borel bipartite $n$-regular graph on a Polish space $X$.
+Then there exists a Borel antimatching of $G$ modulo a $G$-invariant meager set. \end{lemma} \begin{proof} By~\cite{ConleyMiller}, there exists a Borel perfect matching for $G$ restricted to a $G$-invariant meager set $C$.
+Let $A$ be one half of a Borel partition of $X$ witnessing the bipartiteness of $G$, and let $M$ be the Borel perfect matching of $G \restriction C$.
+Then we can construct a Borel antimatching $f$ for $G \restriction C$ in the following way: if $x \in A$ and $\{x,y\} \in M$, then set $f(x) = y$.
+If $x \notin A$, then choose some neighbor $y$ of $x$ such that $\{x,y\} \notin M$ and set $f(x) = y$. \end{proof}

-The following Lemma is useful when dealing with Borel antimatchings.
+The following lemma is useful when dealing with Borel antimatchings.

 \begin{lemma} Suppose $G$ is a locally countable Borel graph, and $f$ is a partial Borel antimatching of $G$ such that $\ran(f) \subset \dom(f)$, and every connected component of $G$ contains some $x \in \dom(f)$.
-Then $f$ can be extended to a total Borel antimatching $f^*$. \end{lemma} \begin{proof} Define $f^*$ as follows.
+Then $f$ can be extended to a total Borel antimatching $f^*$ of $G$. \end{lemma} \begin{proof} Define $f^*$ as follows.
 Let $f^*(x) = f(x)$ if $x \in \dom(f)$.
-Otherwise, let $f^*(x) = y$, where $y$ is the neighbor of $x$ such that the distance in $G$ from $y$ to an element of $\dom(f)$ is as small as possible (using Lusin-Novikov uniformization~\cite{MR1321597}*{18.10, 18.15} to choose such a $y$ when there is more than one).
+Otherwise, let $f^*(x) = y$, for some neighbor $y$ of $x$ such that the distance in $G$ from $y$ to an element of $\dom(f)$ is as small as possible (using Lusin-Novikov uniformization~{\cite[18.10, 18.15]{MR1321597}} to choose such a $y$ when there is more than one).
 Then clearly $f^*(f^*(x)) \neq x$ since for any $x \notin \dom(f)$, we have that $f^*(x)$ is closer to some element of $\dom(f)$ than $x$. \end{proof}

 Throughout this section, we assume that we have a Borel linear order on all our standard Borel spaces.
 Thus, when we speak of the least element of some finite subset of a standard Borel space, we are referring to the least element with respect to this order.
 One way of obtaining such a linear order is via a Borel bijection with a standard Borel space equipped with a canonical Borel linear ordering, such as the one on $\R$.
 These linear orderings are useful when we need to break ``ties'' in our constructions when we are faced with some irrelevant choice.
 In cases where we need to choose one of finitely many points, we will generally break ties by choosing the least point according to this ordering.
 In cases where we need to choose one of countably many options, we can use uniformization as we have above.